qitab/cl-protobufs/README.md

 ## Using `protoc` to Generate Lisp Code

+If you are running on x86-64 we have bundled the proto-gen-lisp binary with cl-protobufs.
+You will have to install protoc, which can be done with apt-get.

 To test your build, try generating Lisp code from the `cl-protobufs/tests/case-preservation.proto` file with the following command.
 Note that the command may differ slightly depending on what directory you're in